 As Virginia’s Solicitor General from 2014 to 2017, Stuart authored more than 75 briefs in federal and state court, presented oral argument more than 30 times in high-profile civil and criminal cases, supervised briefs filed by the Office of the Solicitor General, and provided legal counsel to the Governor and the Attorney General of Virginia.

 Now in his 27th year at Hunton, Stuart represents clients on appeal and at trial in a wide variety of areas, including constitutional litigation, toxic torts, intergovernmental disputes, major infrastructure controversies, water rights, and construction litigation.
-He is a fellow of the American Academy of Appellate Lawyers, a member of the American Law Institute, and a certified appellate mediator for the Supreme Court of Virginia’s pilot-mediation program.
+He is a fellow of the American Academy of Appellate Lawyers and a member of the American Law Institute.

 Trump v.
 Int’l Refugee Assistance Project, 137 S. Ct.
 2080 (2017) (authored Virginia’s amicus brief in the Supreme Court and the 4th Circuit supporting preliminary injunction against President Trump’s seven-country travel ban, joined by 16 other State attorneys general).